 Each of our chakras also has associations with specific astrological energies, emotional states and regions of the physical body.

-For our purposes simply imagine that each of the 7 chakras is a swirling coloured wheel of light and energy.
+For our purposes simply imagine that each chakra as a swirling coloured wheel of light and energy.

 It is within this swirling mass of energy where matter (our physical expendable energy) and consciousness (our subtle body) meet.

 This totality of energy, or Prana, is our vital life force and therefore it is this energy which keeps us balanced, healthy and alive.

 The 7 Chakras And Sushumna.